IamOmaR22/A-Simple-Calculator-App-With-Django-and-JavaScript/README.md

   <img width="660" height="300" src="static/ss/a.png">
 </p>

+Let's celebrate 🍕🍰🍕

+If you like my project, then simply give a star 🌟✰⭐✪🔯✨

 **Copyright ©** 2020-3020 Md.
 Omar Faruk

 ## Go Through This Site Then You Will Know About This Site Properly.